codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 ```

 will cause and error because the engine will attempt to run the command `Hello` in a shell inside the container, and the command `Hello` is not a valid command.
-In order to use the `commands` form with an `entrypoint` enabled container, you can add the commands from the entrypoint to the list of commands, like so:
+In order to use the `commands` form with an `entrypoint` enabled container, you can add the commands from the entry point to the list of commands, like so:

 ```yaml
 image: mwendler/cowsay